kbvaughn2000/kielvaughn.github.io/_posts/2020-07-12-Linux-Challenges.md

 ##### Question 2

 This flag requires searching for flag21.php.
-This can be found with find, like what we had done on Task 2, question 5.
+This can be found with find, like what we had done on Task 2, Question 5.
 The command to run is **find / -name flag21.php 2>/dev/null**.
 This will end up being in bob's home directory.
 Use **su bob** and enter his password (linuxrules) to switch over to his user and then run **cd ~** to navigate to his home directory.
 Running **cat flag21.php** results in the following.

 ![Task 4 Question 2 part 1](/assets/img/LinuxChallenges23.png)